fragarco/abasc/docs/en/abasc.md

 ---

-# Syntax Supported by BASC
+# Syntax Supported by ABASC

 1. Line numbers are not required.
 2. Labels for jumps can be defined using `LABEL`.